LoginRadius/engineering-portal/content/guest-post/implementing-user-authentication-and-registration-in-flutter-using-loginradius-api/index.md

 ```
 ### Login Screen

 The `LoginScreen` UI code is similar to the `RegistrationScreen` in that it also has two `TextFormField` widgets that serve as our `email` and `password` fields, as well as an `ElevatedButton` to handle event submission.
-So, for the sake of brevity, I’ll be leaving out the `LoginScreen` UI code and focusing mainly on the code to be written in the `ElevatedButton` onPressed callback.
+So, for the sake of brevity, I’ll be leaving out the `LoginScreen` UI code and focusing mainly on the code to be written in the `ElevatedButton` onPressed callback in the `login_screen.dart` file.

 ```dart
 //...